 - Hardware: Hardware consists of printers, pc, networking modules, etc. Hardware gives the computer the computing power it needs to process data.
 It also lets you print and connect to a network.
 The hardware makes it easier and faster to convert data into information.

-2 Suitable Examples to Prepare MIS Report in Excel
+How to Prepare MIS Report in Excel: 2 Suitable Examples

 There is no hard and fast rule for preparing an MIS report.
 But there is a typical flow of task people around the world follows.

 - Collect the data from different departments like marketing, financial, logistics, etc.